Probe-Particle/ppafm/README.md

 #### Other branches

 * **master_backup** - Old `master` branch was recently significantly updated and named `main`.
 For users who miss the old master branch, we provided a backup copy.
 However, this version is very old and its use is discouraged.
 If you miss some functionality or are not satisfied with the behavior of current `main` branch please let us know by creating an *issue*.
-* **PhotonMap** - implements the latest developments concerning sub-molecular scanning probe combined with Ramman spectroscopy (TERS)y and fluorescent spectroscopy (LSTM).
+* **PhotonMap** - implements the latest developments concerning sub-molecular scanning probe combined with Raman spectroscopy (TERS)y and fluorescent spectroscopy (LSTM).
 * **complex_tip** - Modification of probe-particle model with 2 particles allows a better fit to experimental results at the cost of additional fitting parameters.

-## Instalation & running exmples
+## Installation & running examples

 All development and testing were done on **linux** OS (mostly ubuntu).
 For the windows version, `docker` version will be prepared soon.
 In the meantime - several people successfully used probe-particle on windows using [mingw](https://www.mingw-w64.org/).